diogotcorreia/master-thesis/docs/content/ch02-background.typ

 as demonstrated by #cite(<ghunter>, form: "prose")
 #cite(<probetheproto>, form: "prose"), and #cite(<silent-spring>, form: "prose").

-The exploitation of prototype pollution requires two steps: finding constructs that allow setting properties in the root prototype, and finding gadgets to hijack.
+The exploitation of prototype pollution requires two steps:
+(1) finding constructs that allow setting properties in the root prototype, and (2) finding gadgets to hijack.
 There are various constructs that can allow an attacker to pollute the root prototype, but @code:pollute-proto shows one in its most basic form, requiring three variables to be controlled by an attacker @pp-arteau[p.~8].
 In this example, the prototype is accessed through the `__proto__` property of `obj`, and then the property `foo` is set to the value `"bar"`.
-Other more advanced constructs can include recursive functions, which can allow setting multiple properties at various depths in the prototype, allowing for even more control over gadgets @pp-arteau[p.~9].
+Other more advanced constructs include, for instance, recursive functions, which enable setting multiple properties at various depths in the prototype, allowing for even more control over gadgets @pp-arteau[p.~9].

 #figure(caption: "Example construct that would pollute the root prototype")[
   ```js